 The Novato Unified School District (the "District") operates under a locally elected Board form of government and provides educational services to grades K - 12 as mandated by the state and federal agencies.
-The District operates eight elementary schools, three middle schools, two high schools and six alternative education schools.
+The District operates seven elementary schools, one K-8 school, two middle schools, two high schools and an Education Center housing a continuation school and independent study program.